Primary

 Keep your head and shoulders relaxed on the floor—there is no need to curl up.
 Breathe deeply into your lower back, feeling it expand with each inhale.
 The gentle side-to-side rock should be slow and controlled, massaging the sacrum and lower spine.

-Want Supine Spinal Decompression in your program?
+See where Supine Spinal Decompression fits in your weekly plan

 Lie on your back on a flat comfortable surface.